Rental Assistance

-Wait-list Information – The wait-list is closed at this time.
+Wait-list Information – The wait-list is currently CLOSED.

-The housing unit selected by the family must meet an acceptable level of health and safety before the Public Housing Authority (PHA) can approve the unit.
-When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the landlord over the lease term, the PHA must inspect the dwelling and determine that the rent requested is reasonable.
+The housing unit selected by the family must meet an acceptable level of health and safety before the PHA can approve the unit.
+When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the landlord over the lease terms, the PHA must inspect the dwelling and determine that the rent requested is reasonable.

 Eligibility is determined by the PHA based on the total annual gross household income and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.

-For more information contact your local Family Resource Center.
+For more information contact the Community Outreach Specialist at your local Family Resource Center.

 Q: Does the housing authority have emergency housing?